dagraham/etm-dgraham/README.md

     omit_extent:
     # A list of calendar names.
 Events with @c entries belonging to this
-    # list will only have their starting times displayed in agenda view
+    # list will only have their scheduled times displayed in agenda view
     # and will neither appear nor cause conflicts in busy view.

 	keep_current: 0, 47